onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-70496
     :target: VNF or PNF
     :keyword: MUST
-    :updated: dublin
+    :updated: honolulu

     The VNF or PNF **MUST** implement the protocol operation:
     ``commit(confirmed, confirm-timeout)`` - Commit candidate
-    configuration data store to the running configuration.
+    configuration data store to the running configuration if ":candidate" is supported.

 .. req::
     :id: R-18733
     :target: VNF or PNF
     :keyword: MUST
-    :updated: dublin
+    :updated: honolulu

     The VNF or PNF **MUST** implement the protocol operation:
     ``discard-changes()`` - Revert the candidate configuration
-    data store to the running configuration.
+    data store to the running configuration if ":candidate" is supported.

 .. req::
     :id: R-44281